 Pha Boom Viewpoint

-This viewpoint is located on the opposite side of the village, I didn’t go up there as in mid-March the weather is not ideal (there is practically always haze on the horizon) but judging by the photos taken at other times of the year I think it is absolutely worth it.
-The path begins at this point and from what is written the entrance which costs 20,000 KIP to pay at the Gecko Restaurant.
+This viewpoint is located on the opposite side of the village.
+I didn’t go up there as in mid-March the weather is not ideal.
+But judging by the photos taken at other times of the year I think it is absolutely worth it.
+The path begins at this point and from what is written the entrance.
+Which costs 20,000 KIP to pay at the Gecko Restaurant.